CodeLordGh/eduplan/libs/docs/events-integration.md

 # Events Integration Guide

 ## Overview
-This guide explains how to integrate the event system into libraries and services.
-The system provides a functional, type-safe approach to event-driven architecture using fp-ts.
+This guide focuses on integrating the event system into your libraries and services.
+For a complete understanding of the event system, please refer to the [Events Documentation](../events/docs/events.md).

-## Integration Steps
+## Quick Start

 ### 1. Add Dependencies
 ```json